ubiqsecurity/ubiq-java/README.md

 The library needs to be configured with your account credentials which is available in your [Ubiq Dashboard][dashboard] [credentials][credentials].
-The credentials can be hardcoded into your application, specified with environment variables, loaded from an explicit file, or loaded from a file in your home directory [~/.ubiq/credentials].
+The credentials can be set using environment variables, loaded from an explicitly specified file, or read from the default location (~/.ubiq/credentials).